 Proper length shoes will also go a long way in reducing sesamoid pain.

 Reduce pressure on the sesamoids with a Dr. Jill's gel pad.
-This soft gel pad cushions the ball of the foot and reduces pressure on the sesamoids.
+This soft gel pad cushions the ball of the foot and reuces pressure on the sesamoids.
 Self-stick, re-usable pad makes for easy application.
+For more information about these pads click here.

 Gentle massage with a topical pain reliever can help to provide comfort.
 By combining the pain relieving properties of Tripod Labs Flexstat Topical Pain Reliever with gentle massage, pain, swelling, and inflammation can be reduced or eliminated.